 Services for LNDL Users with Disabilities

 The Loyola Notre Dame Library provides specialized services and equipment as needed to students, faculty, and staff from Loyola University and Notre Dame of Maryland University.
 Information on Disability Support Services can be found at this page: http://www.loyola.edu/library/ref/disability.htm.
-For more information, please contact Jennie Ray at 410-617-6835 or at email@example.com.
+For more information, please contact Youlanda Halterman at 410-617-6862 or at firstname.lastname@example.org.

 We will compile, arrange, and host resource webpages specifically for entire courses, and also for large-scale projects within courses.
 These webpages can contain helpful content such as hyperlinked web-based resources, subject bibliographies, and library pathfinders.
 Our subject pages for databases and other resources are now housed in our Research Guides, which can be expanded and edited by subject liaisons or interested faculty.

 last updated : 10/07/2014